Savamala: 2018–2022 reconstruction

 Though the deadline for the other works approached (31 January 2020, except for the line park), it was obvious that works are not progressing.
 Just few days after city urbanist Marko Stojčić stated that everything will be finished by the end of January, deadline was moved for 7 months, to September 2020, prolonging the reconstruction to 2 years.
 Though some finishing works remained to be done, so as cleaning of the area from rubble, and some new works already deteriorated, works were declared finished in early December 2020, so already in April 2021 the repairs began, but by April 2022, the never fully finished quay and street began to deteriorate due to the low quality works and lack of proper maintenance.
 This continued, and the difference was especially visible compering it to the Sava Promenade, which continued after the Branko's Bridge, and, as part of the Belgrade Waterfront, was kept meticulously clean.

 Right across the tracks from the street, on the port promenade, there was the kafana "Promaja".
 It was mentioned for the first time in 1906.
 It was listed in the "Belgrade kafanas" book by Branislav Nušić, who described it as the "symbol of the city spirit, woven into its name" (promaja, Serbian for draught, flow of air).
 Since 1968 it was located in the temporary object on the promenade.
 Planned for demolition from 2016, on 25 October 2019 it was forcefully demolished, with police assistance.
 Until the projected deadline of 31 January 2020, almost nothing has been done on the quay, except that it has been dug out.
 Authorities claimed the problem with the "Promaja" for the delay, and later claiming that the quay was not part of the original deadline at all, but the official documents dispute this.
 These works were completed in December 2020.

+The quay continued to degrade.
+By the April 2023 many granite slabs used for paving broke and crumbled, streetlamps were broken, the grassy areas were messy, numerous graffiti were painted and even the traffic lights in the Karađorđeva stopped working.